aaaalegalli/author-graph/README.md

 The functions used are:

 - `mydistance(graph, start, end)`
+It calculates the shortest path (and returns the weight of it) between two authors (start and end as ids) inside the graph according to the Djikstra algorithm.
+In this case end is equal to the Aris id.

 ### 3B
 #### You are asked to choose a subset of authors id (at most 21), it returns for each node of the graph its GroupNumber (generalized version of Erdös number)